Embedding and learning with signatures: A first glimpse of the signature method

 \begin{proposition} Let $D$ be a compact subset of the space of bounded variation paths from $[0,1]$ to $\R^d$ and such that for any $X \in D$, $X_0=0$ and $X$ has at least one monotone coordinate.
 Let $f : D \rightarrow \R$ be continuous.
 Then, for every $\varepsilon >0$, there exists $N \in \N$, $w \in \R^N$, such that, for any $X\in D$,

 where $\langle \cdot,\cdot \rangle$ denotes the Euclidean scalar product on $\R^N$. \end{proposition}

 This proposition is a consequence of the Stone-Weierstrass theorem.
 The classical Weierstrass approximation theorem states that every real-valued continuous function on a closed interval can be uniformly approximated by a polynomial function.
-Similarly, it is obtained here that any real-valued continuous function on a compact subset $D$ of bounded variation paths can be uniformly approximated by a linear form on the signature.
+Similarly, this theorem states that any real-valued continuous function on a compact subset $D$ of bounded variation paths can be uniformly approximated by a linear form on the signature.
 Linear forms on the signature can, therefore, be thought of as the equivalent of polynomial functions for paths.